colinaut/action-table/README.md

   - [x] Paginate button groups for large tables with lots of pagination
   - [x] Make sure it's not refiltering or rerendering more than needed
   - [x] Clean and comment code
-  - [ ] Add ability for user to change pagination as part of the UI
+  - [x] Add ability for user to change pagination as part of the UI
-- [ ] **Filter Display Number of Rows** - component that displays the number of rows shown/hidden
+  - [x] Display number of rows and pages
+  - [x] Allow changing label text
+- [x] Make no-results a seperate element so it can be modified